crispgm/crispgm.com/doc/about.md

 This is my personal blog, built with open source power like Github Pages, Markdown and PHP.
 The theme of the pages is inspired by [ArchLinux.org](http://www.archlinux.org).
 It is mostly about computer stuffs, especially on programming tips and sharing of fantastic tools.
-All the blogs are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.](http://creativecommons.org/licenses/by-nc-nd/4.0/)

 I enjoy simplicity and minimalism.
 Exploring fantastic softwares and apps is my favorite hobby.